smurg/my-node-server/README.md

 ├── .env
 └── src
     ├── Controllers
-					└── controllers grouped by feature/routes in folders.
+	└── controllers grouped by feature/routes in files.
     ├── Models
         └── models used in the app - will have a representation on the db.
     ├── db   ── will abstract and handle all conections with db
     └── ...
 ```
 ### Dependencies

 ```
    - eslint: Linters are tools that perform static analysis on software in order to recognise and report adherence/non-adherance to some set of coding best practice.
    - express: Library to create server and attend HTTP request.
    - jwt / jsonwebtoken / express-jwt: the intention is to create a login app to list a bunch of things for logged in users. the authentication will be handled with jwt.
 ```

 **eslint:** To explain a little further, `eslint src/js` is a command that we could enter in our terminal/command line to run eslint on JavaScript files contained in the `src/js` directory inside our app directory.
 Including the above inside our app's package.json file provides a shortcut for this command. => inside scripts: `"lint": "eslint src"`